Skip to content ↓

 English

-In English our Talk for Writing focus story is ‘Handa’s Surprise’.
-We will learn how to retell the story, describe Handa and her different fruits and explore new language.
-We will also learn all about suffixes and use these in our writing.
-Our learning will then move on to non-chronological reports.
-We will read lots about animals to learn the structure and then write our own focusing on The Great Fire of London.
+In English our Talk for Writing focus story is ‘The Storm Whale’.
+We will learn how to retell the story, write detailed character descriptions and explore new language.
+We will also learn all about the suffixes ‘s’ and ‘es’ and use these in our writing.
+We are looking forward to writing in a range of different styles, including instructions and descriptive poems.

 Maths

 In Year One we follow a maths scheme called White Rose Maths.
-This term, we will cover:
+This term, we will cover

-We will also continue our “Mastering Number” programme, using short, practical activities to develop pupils’ confidence, and understanding of number.
+We will continue our “Mastering Number” programme, using short, practical activities to develop pupils’ confidence, and understanding of number.
 These are 10 minute daily sessions and are in additional to our maths lessons.

 Homework Challenges